hughe/ariel/README.md

 # Ariel

-A Flask web server for live Mermaid diagram rendering.
-View and edit Mermaid diagrams in real-time with automatic browser updates.
+A quick and dirty Mermaid viewer diagram.
+Edit your Mermmaids diagram in Emacs, Vi, ... and see them change when you save.

 ## Features

 - **Live Updates**: Automatically refreshes diagrams when `.mmd` files change
-- **HTTP 304 Caching**: Efficient polling with conditional requests
-- **Client-Side Rendering**: Uses mermaid.js 11.12.1 to render diagrams as SVG
+- **Client-Side Rendering**: Uses mermaid.js to render diagrams as SVG
-- **Bootstrap UI**: Clean, responsive interface
+- **Bootstrap UI**: Clean, responsive, minimal interface
-- **Error Handling**: Visual feedback with checkerboard pattern on errors
+- **See Errors**: Errors displayed in broweser
-- **Auto-Open Browser**: Automatically opens your browser when server starts
+- **Auto-Open Browser**: Automatically opens your browser when it starts
-- **Virtual Environment**: Isolated Python dependencies

 ## Quick Start